 The Kanchenjunga Trekking Cost is about $1800 per person for the 22 days-package.
 In addition, you will need about $500 to $1000 for your personal expenses like shopping, tips, showers, etc. This is the price for the all-inclusive Kanchenjunga Trekking package by Himalayan Masters.

-From International tour agency: If you use the third party booking service or International booking agency, the price for Kanchenjunga Trek Cost will be about $3000 per person.
+From an International tour agency: If you use a third-party booking service or International booking agency, the price for Kanchenjunga Trek Cost will be about $3000 per person.
 Depending on your Itinerary, length, luxury, and mode of transportation, the price might differ.

-For Independent traveling: Solo or Independent traveling is not permitted in Kanchenjunga as this falls within the restricted region.
-However, instead of booking the Kanchenjunga Circuit trek cost, you can hire a licensed guide and arrange the rest of things yourself.
-For 2 people, traveling without packages, the Kanchenjunga trek cost comes out to be about $2000 per person.
+For Independent travelling: Solo or Independent travelling is not permitted in Kanchenjunga as this falls within the restricted region.
+However, instead of booking the Kanchenjunga Circuit trek cost, you can hire a licensed guide and arrange the rest of the things yourself.
+For 2 people, travelling without packages, the Kanchenjunga trek cost comes out to be about $2000 per person.
 This will be cheaper if you are in a group of above 6 people i.e. you can share the cost of a guide and transportation.
 In a larger group, trekking to Kanchenjunga yourself can cost about $1500.

 Detailed Kanchenjunga Trekking Cost